bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 2.0.2 =
+* Fixed width issue with Facebook Like button
+* HTML encoding will be decoded in titles for the sharing buttons

+= 2.0.1 =
+* It is now possible to load all JavaScript in the footer for improved page loading performance
+* Minimized JavaScript load

 = 2.0.0 =
 * Added Follow Widget